RLL24187/final-project-graphics/README.md

         * Starting Point: center of bottom of cone (cx, cy, cz)
         * Generates an upright standing cone with center aligning with the y-axis
-        * add_cone(polygons, cx, cy, cz, radius, height, step) *Development Log*
+        * add_cone(polygons, cx, cy, cz, radius, height, step)

+*Details on Implementaion in Our Animation*
+* Multiple lights are moving around
+* Wedge used for dino tail
+* Square pyramid used for cactus spikes
+* Cylinder used for cactus
+* Cone used for party hat

+*Development Log*

 Thursday, 5/28/2020